doombubbles/bg3-mods/README.md

 ### New "Downcast" Effects

-Many spells now have "cantrip versions" in the way that Create Water does.
-A weaker version of a spell that unlocks alongisde your first upcasted version that is instead "downcasted" to the power of a cantrip, costing no spell slots.
+Many spells now have "cantrip versions" in the way that Create Water used to (and now does again).
+That is, a weaker version of a spell that is "downcasted" to the power of a cantrip, costing no spell slots.
+Each one become available once you're first capable of upcasting the spell.

 **Magic Missile** - Shoots 1/2/3 missiles that deal 1d4 damage.